 - Improving branch performance: By substantially expanding the use of DCs, the Bank has significantly reduced less productive branch tasks (such as customer inquiries), freeing up the sales force and allowing them to focus on more profitable commercial activities and sales.
 Also, the migration to DCs has reduced the branch operating load and costs, with average cost per transaction being significantly lower for DC transactions. - Improving customer service and therefore retention: Through DCs and their extended hours of operations (24/7), the Bank provides quick and convenient problem resolution. - Enhancing revenues: The Bank exploits new sales opportunities by cross-selling and by telemarketing to potential customers through DCs, which also provide opportunities for incremental fees and charges.
-Accumulated commission income generated solely by transactions on DCs was approximately TL 470.0 million for 2015 (TL 462.1 million for 2014). - Deepening relationships with customers: DCs not only lead to operational efficiency in relation to transactions, but also portfolio efficiency via upsell and cross-selling opportunities on these channels.
-In 2015, 2.7 million banking products were sold to customers through the internet, mobile banking and ATMs.
+Accumulated commission income generated solely by transactions on DCs was over TL 500 million for 2016 (TL 470 million for 2015). - Deepening relationships with customers: DCs not only lead to operational efficiency in relation to transactions, but also portfolio efficiency via upsell and cross-selling opportunities on these channels.
+In 2016, 25.2% of the product units sold by the Bank were sold through DCs.

-In addition to high-quality banking services, DCs also provide convenience-oriented value-added services like Western Union remittances both online and via ATMs, cardless remittances via ATMs, mobile remittances, video agent services as well as online/mobile instant stock exchange services.
+In addition to high-quality banking services, DCs also provide convenience-oriented value-added services like Western Union remittances both online and via ATMs, mobile remittances, video agent services as well as online/mobile instant stock exchange services.
 In February 2013, the Bank launched the "Alo Garanti Call Steering" application, the first "call steering" application of its kind in the Turkish financial sector.
 This application allows customers to quickly conduct transactions by verbally stating the transaction to be conducted without having the need to listen to the key-in menu and simplifies the experience of a customer with the call centre.